kamingfung/project_template/README.md

         powershell -ExecutionPolicy ByPass -c "irm <https://astral.sh/uv/install.ps1> | iex"
         ```

     2. Create a new environment.
-In this template, I've named it `project_template` and include a list of geospatial packages as examples.
+In this template, I've named it `project_template` and included a list of geospatial packages as examples.
 See and adjust `pyproject.toml` and `requirements.txt` as needed.

         ```bash
         uv add -r requirements.txt